Of all the critical illnesses in Singapore, cancer is the most important to pay attention to.

 There are many types of cancer.

-If cancer resides at or near a vital organ, the complexity to treat or remove it increases.
+If cancer resides at or near a vital organ, the complexity of treating or remove it increases.

 And if complications arise, the patient’s condition might be severely weakened, leading to greater care and support needed.